baato/Baato-Flutter-Demo/README.md

 ### Note!
 If you encounter issue like `Could not get unknown property 'android' for project ':mapbox_gl' of type org.gradle.api.Project.` or `SDK Registry token is null.
 See README.md for more information.` you can solve the issue as mentioned here in the [comment](https://github.com/tobrun/flutter-mapbox-gl/issues/640#issuecomment-857649226) or follow the steps mentioned in the **Android Configuration** section below:

-## Android Configuration For Windows
+## Android Configuration For Windows & MAC

 1. Go to your [Mapbox account dashboard](https://account.mapbox.com/) and create an access token that has the `DOWNLOADS:READ` scope. **PLEASE NOTE: This is not the same as your production Mapbox API token.
 2. Set the System environment variable SDK_REGISTRY_TOKEN with the value of the private token taken from mapbox web page .
 Add for both System variables and User variable.
+If you are confused with setting environment variable in Mac, please follow the steps mentioned in the **Setting env variables in Mac** below.
 Then restart the PC.
 3. Add the following code snippet into your module-level build.gradle where all the dependencies are defined.
 And build your app.
 ```code
     def token = System.getenv('SDK_REGISTRY_TOKEN')